ptitcoutu/mindintext/data_databases_middleware_and_caches.md

 ### Graph Storage
 ### Olap Storage
 ## Data processing
+### Simple view
 ### Correlations and Aggregation
+You can join data at different levels:
+- historically data are "joined" at the database level
+- in some cases you can join data at the client level
+- some architecture like federated query or backend for frontend add an intemediary service between client and service.

+What's the advantage and pitfall of joining data in client side ?
+- the main advantage is the ability to decouple the microservices.
+For example you could have a service to manage comments on a business entity and have several entities.
+Both services are no more interelated so you can improve comment management without impact on business entities and you can have more business entities without changing the comment service.

 ### Simple analysis
 ### Simulation and prediction
 ## Data Migration